dherrera1911/sqfa/README.md

 # SQFA

-Supervised Quadratic Feature Analysis (SQFA) is a linear dimensionality reduction technique maximizing the differences in second-order statistics between classes.
+Supervised Quadratic Feature Analysis (SQFA) is a linear supervised dimensionality reduction technique maximizing the differences in second-order statistics between classes.
 The `sqfa` package provides an implementation of the SQFA algorithm in PyTorch.

 SQFA uses a geometric loss on the class-specific second moment matrices, considered as points in the SPD manifold.
 Intuitively, the distance between